inecsoft/terraform-course/kube-tutorial/README.md

     * Makes sure that a given number of identical pods are running.
     * Allows scaling.
     * Rarely used directly.
-  - A replication controller is the (deprecated) predecessor of a replica set
+  - A Replication Controller is the (deprecated) predecessor of a Replica Set

 ### __Verify if nodes were created:__